 HWMonitor, unlike the other tools on our list, does not provide a real-time graph, and you must keep the HWMonitor window active to check your system resources.
 This program provides a wealth of information on your hardware and can be really helpful if you want to learn more about your components when it comes to resource monitoring. the tool provides practically all relevant information, although some users may have difficulty discovering what they’re looking for.

 HWMonitor is a good program; it’s free and portable, but it doesn’t offer any information about your network connection or RAM, which is, in our opinion, its major weakness.

 Taskbar Meters is a collection of programs that lets you keep track of your computer’s resources.
 There are three different applications to choose from, and they all work in the same way.
 Each application will appear in your Taskbar and show you how much of your resources are being used.
 Every application is designed to change the color of its icon in the Taskbar, so you’ll be able to tell if you’re using too many resources.

 You can monitor your CPU, RAM, and disc utilization using these tools, which is more than adequate for most people.
 You can change the colors or the frequency of each tool if you wish.
 We should point you that these apps employ a simple way to display your system’s resource utilization.
 Unfortunately. you won’t be able to see the actual figures if you use this method, which may be a drawback for specific users.

 These tools’ only shortcoming is their inability to display extensive information about CPU, RAM, or disc usage, which may deter some users.

-We hope this post will help you know the step-by-step procedure to install WSL2 on Windows and run Ubuntu on Windows using WSL2.
+We hope this post would help you know the step-by-step procedure to install WSL2 on Windows and run Ubuntu on Windows using WSL2.
 Please share this post if you find this interested.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.